leplusorg/openid-connect-provider-debugger/README.md

 ## Credits

 This project is based on NGINX / OpenResty and all the actual OpenID Connect implemention comes from https://github.com/zmartzone/lua-resty-openidc.

+## Alternatives

+If all you need is to do a simple test and you do not need to see the details of each HTTP request and response, you can use this online OIDC deubgger: https://oidcdebugger.com.
+Its source code is available at https://github.com/nbarbettini/oidc-debugger.